noraj/OSCP-Exam-Report-Template-Markdown/README.md

 ruby osert.rb generate
 ```

-Note: I you run the generation several times, you may want to check the options (`ruby osert.rb generate -h`) to save time on the interactive prompt.
+Note: If you run the generation several times, you may want to check the options (`ruby osert.rb generate -h`) to save time on the interactive prompt.

 ### Manual